sibelius/DBSyncAndroid/README.md

-# MongoDBSyncAndroid
+# DBSyncAndroid

-Sync part of MongoDB database to SQLite on Android
+Sync part of a database database to SQLite on Android

-The ideia is to provide an easy way to sync data from a MongoDB through a server and Android using SQLite
+The ideia is to provide an easy way to sync data from a server and Android using SQLite

-I wish to make this flexible to handle more types of databases
+I will start we MongoDB database

+Feel free to contribute with issues and pull requests